koud-dany/Automobile_Statistics/readme.md

 ## Access the Dashboard

-You can access the interactive dashboard by following this [link to the Data Dashboard](your_dashboard_link_here).
+You can access the interactive dashboard by following this [https://automobile-statistics-ee8d79204a09.herokuapp.com/](your_dashboard_link_here).
 Feel free to explore and interact with the visualizations to gain insights into automobile sales and their economic impact.